akshayvinodd/Layoff-Data-Analysis/README.md

 ![Layoffs Dashboard](Images/Screenshot_layoffs_visual.png)

-This analysis provides an interactive dashboard for analyzing global layoff trends across industries, regions etc. The goal is to help users understand the patterns and impact of layoffs over time through intuitive visualizations
+This analysis provides an interactive dashboard for analyzing global layoff trends across industries, countries and company stages.
+The goal is to help users understand the patterns and impact of layoffs over time through intuitive visualizations

 ## Table Of Contents